socheres/ausgabe29/01voss/master.md

 "bibliography of bibliographies of bibliographies" unter anderem zu folgendem Ergebnis ("A World Bibliography of Bibliographies" 1939):

-> "Eventually the ever increasing number of bibliographies of > bibliographies has justified the publication of Mr. Josephson’s > bibliography of bibliographies of bibliographies."
+> Eventually the ever increasing number of bibliographies of > bibliographies has justified the publication of Mr. Josephson’s > bibliography of bibliographies of bibliographies.

 Verwiesen wird hier auf die zunächst 1901 und in erweiterter Auflage zwischen 1910 und 1913 herausgegebene Bibliographie von Aksel Josephson.
 Neben der